PeoplesFootballExp/Peoples-Football-Experience/README.md

 Please ensure to follow the [Contributing Guide](CONTRIBUTING.md) when contributing to the project

-## 🧑‍🤝‍🧑 6.
-Community & Support
+## 6. Community & Support

 - Reddit: [r/PeoplesFootballExp](https://www.reddit.com/r/PeoplesFootballExp/)
 - Discord: [Join our server](https://discord.gg/kaGBqEHG44)
 - BlueSky: [@peoplesfootballexp.bsky.social](https://bsky.app/profile/peoplesfootballexp.bsky.social)

-## ⚖️ 7.
-License
+## 7. License

 The source code for the game will always be **open source** under the **GNU General Public License v3.0**.
 Some things, such as assets and documentation/wiki are under different licences.

 By contributing, you agree that your work will be distributed under the project’s open-source license (see [License](LICENSE.md) file).
 This ensures the project remains **free, open, and community-powered project** for everyone.

-## ❤️ 8.
-Credits & Acknowledgements
+## 8. Credits & Acknowledgements

 Thanks to everyone who believes football gaming can be open, fair, and community-owned.
 Thank you to all the contributors to this project and everyone who contributes to projects that this game uses such as Godot, SQLite, Rust, Wikidata, etc.
-Together, we'll make something that truly belons to the people
+Together, we'll make something that truly belongs to the people